MSc Quantitative Finance

 Security Analysis

-The aim of this class is to develop an appreciation of the investment characteristics of different types of securities, particularly bonds and shares, and to develop an understanding of how such securities are valued.
-This class will build on the analysis developed in the first semester class, Principles of Finance.
+The class aims to develop an appreciation of the investment characteristics of different types of securities, particularly bonds and shares, and to develop an understanding of how such securities are valued.
+This class will build on the analysis developed in the Semester 1 class, Principles of Finance.
 It will consider the determination of interest rates, the valuation of bonds, the management of bond portfolios, and the valuation of equities.

 Find out more in the class outline for Security Analysis.